holoviz/panel/doc/how_to/deployment/pycafe.md

 This guide demonstrates how to deploy a Panel app on [PY.CAFE](https://py.cafe/).

-PY.CAFE is a platform for creating and sharing data apps online, powered by [Pyodide](https://pyodide.org/).
+PyCafe is a platform for creating and sharing data apps online, powered by [Pyodide](https://pyodide.org/).
 It offers a free tier for users.
-You can find the official PY.CAFE-Panel guide [here](https://py.cafe/docs/apps/panel).
+You can find the official PyCafe-Panel guide [here](https://py.cafe/docs/apps/panel).

 ## 1. Log In